HydrologyFrankfurt/ReWaterGAP/docs/user_guide/index.rst

         :octicon:`light-bulb;10em`
         +++
-        If you would like to run WaterGAP using your own input data, run the model for a specific basin, region, period, configuration or change temporal resolution find our guide [here].
+        If you would like to run WaterGAP using your own input data, run the model for a specific basin, region, period, configuration or change temporal resolution find our guide here.